cap-js/telemetry/README.md

 Exports traces and metrics to Dynatrace.
 Hence, a Dynatrace instance is required and the app must be bound to that Dynatrace instance.
+Please note, that for the binding to be resolved, the bound service instance needs to use the tag `dynatrace`, regardless of whether it is a user-provided service instance or not.

 Use via `cds.requires.telemetry.kind = 'to-dynatrace'`.